Lamprecht-Tate Formula: Introduction

 \section{\textbf{Introduction}}

-By Langlands we can associate a local epsilon factor (also known as local constant) with each finite dimensional continous complex representation $\rho$ of the absolute Galois group $G_F$ of a non-Archimedean local field $F$.
-But there is no explicit formula for local epsilon of any arbitrary local Galois representation.
+By Langlands we can associate a local epsilon factor (also known as local constant) with each finite dimensional continuous complex representation $\rho$ of the absolute Galois group $G_F$ of a non-Archimedean local field $F$.
+But there is no explicit formula for the local epsilon of an arbitrary local Galois representation.
 In 1952 \cite{EL}, Erich Lamprecht gave a formula (cf. Lemma 8.1 on p.
-60 of \cite{RL}) for local epsilon factor of a linear character $\chi:F^\times\to\bbC^\times$.
-Later, John Tate, gave more explicit formula (cf. \cite{JT1}, p.
-94) for local epsilon factor of linear character.
-In this paper, we generalize the Tate's formula (\ref{eqn 3.11}) and give Theorem \ref{Theorem 6.1.1}.
-We also show that the Tate's formula (\ref{eqn 3.11}) and Lamprecht formula (cf. Corollary \ref{Corollary 6.1.2}(1)) are the special cases of our formula (\ref{eqn 6.0.9}).
+60 of \cite{RL}) for the local epsilon factor of a linear character $\chi:F^\times\to\bbC^\times$.
+Later, John Tate gave a more explicit formula (cf. \cite{JT1}, p.
+94 and Proposition 1) for the local epsilon factor of a linear character.
+We call this formula the {\bf Lamprecht-Tate} formula.
+In this paper, we give a very short and neat proof of this Lamprecht-Tate formula (cf. Theorem \ref{Theorem 6.1.1}).
+We also show that Tate's formula (\ref{eqn 3.11}) and Lamprecht's formula (cf. Corollary \ref{Corollary 6.1.2}(1)) are special cases of the Lamprecht-Tate formula (\ref{eqn 6.0.9}).

-Furthermore, we also show that the famous Deligne's twisting formula (cf. Corollary \ref{Corollary 6.1.2}(2)) of local epsilon factors is a corollary of the Theorem \ref{Theorem 6.1.1}.
+Furthermore, we also show that the famous Deligne's twisting formula (cf. Corollary \ref{Corollary 6.1.2}(2)) of local epsilon factors is a corollary of Theorem \ref{Theorem 6.1.1}.